Understanding Google Ads Optimization Score

 According to Google’s official documentation9, “Optimization score is not used by your Quality Score or AdRank.”
 In other words, your optimization score is not used during the ad auction calculations.

-Try to fix the root reason of why it appeared so that it goes away on its own.
+For any account recommendations, try to fix the root cause of the recommendation, so that it goes away on its own.
 While dismissing a recommendation will immediately and temporarily boost your Optimization Score, the notification will just come back if the issue persists.

 - Enable Search Partners